 All BSA game assignments are made through Assignr – Referee Scheduling and Assignment System, an automated system used by many leagues and clubs in the Alberta Soccer Association and is found at Assignr.com.

 Normally, a referee must be at least 2 years older than the age group playing the assigned game.
-(For example, to referee a U12 game, the referee should be at least 14 years old.)
+(For example, to be the Centre Referee for a U13 game, the referee should be at least 15 years old.)

 Accepting Game Assignments